tomsWebConsulting/twcsl/Page/Blog/Post/Blog Page Post Excerpt Element/README.md

     * Page Specific

-      * Use this option if you have only a single page you want to have this effect.
+      Use this option when you want only one Page to have this effect.

       * Add code from file **[blog page post excerpt element.html][8]** to Blog Settings > Advanced > Page Header Code Injection for the blog page.
         Refer to [Per-page code injection][9] for details.